-As far as the user feedback is concern, I’ve only seen a few negative reviews that talk about blue screen of death (BSOD) and bugs.
+As far as the user feedback is concerned, I’ve only seen a few negative reviews that talk about blue screen of death (BSOD) and bugs.
 I’ve tested EarTrumpet on my virtual machine and laptop, it works well as expected.

 - Supports both UWP and Win32 apps.